goingon17/goingon17.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋 Hi, I'm Minqi Geng (耿敏祺)!"
+title: "👋 Hi, this is Minqi Geng (耿敏祺)!"
 author_profile: true
 redirect_from:
   - /about/